pinterf/Frfun7/README.md

 ### History
 ```
 Version         Date            Changes
+0.8             2022/05/18      - backport some fixes and non-Intel C code from VapourSynth port by dubhater:
+                                - Fix P=2 (temporal) blocky rectangular artifacts at the most top and bottom area
+                                - Fix bug when p=1 and tp1>0
+                                - Avoid loss of precision when p=1 or p=2, Fixes https://github.com/pinterf/Frfun7/issues/1
+                                - Add C-only (other than Intel SIMD) code path, enable usage of ENABLE_INTEL_SIMD build option.

 0.7             2021/09/09      - release

 0.7 WIP         2021/05/25      - re-enable T=0, Tuv=0 cases (unprocessed plane copy)